Show Floor Sound & Demonstration Policy

 - Do not place demonstration area or demonstration stage on the aisle; manage crowd appropriately

-- Do not point speakers into the aisle or other booths; direct them into the booth space
+- Do not point speakers into the aisle or other booths; direct them into your booth space

 - If the demo product is percussion, please remove the drum throne seat in between demos so attendees do not sit and play in a manner not conducive to background-level sound